bnbtwnew/cil/README.md

 	- There are 17 Xrefs to sub_9E3024 hence it looks like sub_9E3024 is a member method of CHackDetector (not virtual method as it does not appear in CHackDetector vftable)
 	- Can hook into sub_9E3024 to see how it react

+- Reverse CharTE.idd, Fx.idd, EmoTE.idd, FxAsset.idd
+	- These 4 files looks like encrypted lua files in main Bnb folder and quite heavy size
+	- by searching their name, we found this method sub_9CA901() has logic to load it some how
+		- inside this method, it calls 4 time sub_B1C310() to load each file
+			- xref this method, we found 1 interesting sub_A8216D() method, this in charge of downloading .idd, .idx files, need to reverse this to see how it uncompress the file or encrypt the files
+				- Might hook into CreateFileA method to print out what file name created during this method using detours
+		- we found global dword_1088D50 is being used, check it at runtime (cheat engine) we can tell this is pointing vftable of CPackSysMan
+			.text:01088D50 dword_1088D50   dd 0
+		- Look like CPackSysMan is in charge or packing/unpacking file, chext xref of this dword_1088D50 we found 83 results :D
+- dword_FFB1D8 => maybe global pointer to store luaState structure .text:0057693D                 mov     eax, maybe_luaState_dword_FFB1D8
+	.text:00576942                 push    esi
+	.text:00576943                 push    [ebp+Source]    ; Source
+	.text:00576946                 mov     esi, ecx
+	.text:00576948                 mov     [esi], eax
+	.text:0057694A                 call    xrefs_1_sub_576D44
+	.text:0057694F                 push    [ebp+Source]
+	.text:00576952                 push    dword ptr [esi] ; luaState .text:00576954                 call    xrefs_114_?lua_pushstring@@YAXPAUlua_State@@PBD@Z

 - TODO:
 	- Check CA game in training mode, unlimited shop can be used without reducing, all the item is showing x99
 		- Need to use frida and dump this case to see what kind of player is that, what game mode... and compare with normal game
 	- Write a python/C# program to automate read specific memory from CA, sometime CHeat Engine is detected and game is auto logout
+	- CGridMan::GetSafeDangerGridNum
+		- // #STR: "%s grid %s Get Bomb", "%s grid %s no bomb", "CGridMan::GetSafeDangerGridNum"
+	- Detours CBlackCipher2Client::PushData() method and flushData method to no execute at all (using cove cave technique) to see if still got BlackCipher2_Error01/02 error when attaching with frida

 - BNBBotTW version
 	- it create new random folder name at C:\ disk (C:\17a065b64ca0b2f557bfe2e9e4919419), inside will have .exe file and hook.dll file